Great Motoring Disasters: Audi A2

 Audi A2

-A Cd (aerodynamic drag factor) as low as 0.25 for the least wind-resistant versions – that’s a number only just being reached today – plus some economical engines produced the kind of fuel efficiency car companies are chasing now.
+The A2 boasted a Cd (aerodynamic drag factor) as low as 0.25 for the least wind-resistant versions – a number only just being reached today.
+Its economical engines also produced the kind of efficiency car companies are chasing now.
 The 1.4-litre petrol engine was good for 45mpg, the diesel’s consumption in the 60s.

-The 1.4 diesel was a three-cylinder, its charming throb also ahead of the times – and for some markets (not ours, sadly) Audi built so called ‘three litre’ 1.2 version, the name referring to the car’s potential for 3 litres/100km (94mpg) economy.
+The 1.4 diesel was a three-cylinder, its charming throb also ahead of the times – and for some markets (not the UK, sadly) Audi built so called ‘three litre’ 1.2 version, its name referring to the car’s potential for 3 litres/100km (94mpg) economy.
 Its 81g/km CO2 emissions sound like a number from this decade rather than last century, too.

-Power steering and air conditioning were stripped out to save fuel, the three litre’s economy further boosted by low rolling-resistance tyres, direct fuel injection, an automated manual transmission, stop-start and lightweight suspension.
-However, all this high-tech kit made for an expensive car.
+Power steering and air conditioning were stripped out to save fuel, the three litre’s economy further boosted by low rolling-resistance tyres, direct fuel injection, an automated manual transmission, engine stop-start and lightweight suspension.
+The downside was that all this technology made for an expensive car.

 Money lost on every car